 Someone talks to someone, this someone talks to someone else and that someone else is connected to someone else and later, we learn that the first someone and the second someone know each other and then someone is informing on someone else.
 Sounds confusing?
 This is how we keep track of each character in the first 30 minutes and slowly the connections come to us.
 It’s a well-crafted, unforgiving and harsh tale of cops, criminals and criminals-turned-informers who may or may not be reformed yet.
-If French director Jean-Pierre Melville made an American film in the 70s, this is how it would look.
+If French director Jean-Pierre Melville made an American film in the ’70s, this is how it would look.
 If he were alive today and saw this film, he would greatly appreciate it.
-The only difference here is that Higgins’ characters don’t adhere to strict code and can turn into a stool pigeon at the drop of a hat.
-These are desperate individuals and one of them is the titular character Eddie “Fingers” Coyle (Robert Mitchum), a small-time weapons dealer who is currently looking at jail time as a result of driving a truck carrying stolen whisky belonging to someone else.
+The only difference here is that Higgins’ characters don’t adhere to a strict code and can turn into a stool pigeon at the drop of a hat.
+These are desperate individuals and the eponymous character Eddie “Fingers” Coyle (Robert Mitchum), is one of them — a small-time weapons dealer who is currently looking at jail time on account of driving a truck carrying stolen whisky belonging to someone else.